cheuk-fung/ACM-Ladder/README.md

         rake secret

-2. Modify `config/initializers/secret_token.rb` to replace the old token to the new one.
+2. Modify `config/initializers/secret_token.rb.example` to set the token and save it to `config/initializers/secret_token.rb`.

 ### Configure